Cozy Peach Kitchen

 • Quinoa: I used white quinoa in this recipe.
 Red or a blend of quinoa colors will work.
 Frozen or pre-cooked quinoa does not work.

 • Black beans: You can use canned black beans or cook them from dry.
-I usually cook beans in the Instant pot to use in recipes like this.
+I usually cook black beans using my Instant Pot black beans recipe.
 One 15 ounce can of black beans = 1.5 cups black beans.

 • Canned fire-roasted diced tomatoes with green chiles: The green chiles add a little extra heat.
 I use Rotel brand, but any kind works.
 A can of diced tomatoes with green chiles that isn't fire roasted also works.